Night Life of the Gods: Production

-In March 1934 Carl Laemmle, Jr. purchased the rights to Thorne Smith's popular 1931 humorous fantasy The Night Life of the Gods.
+In March 1934, Carl Laemmle, Jr. purchased the rights to Thorne Smith's popular 1931 humorous fantasy The Night Life of the Gods.
 While the plot remained essentially the same, the sexual humor was vitiated by Code considerations.
 The ending, too, was changed by adding the "it was only a dream" device.

 At first, Lowell Sherman himself was considered for the lead role, but he suffered from laryngitis and lost his voice.
 Also considered for the role of Hunter Hawk was Edward Everett Horton, but Mowbray was signed in July.
 A well-known character actor throughout his career, this was one of Mowbray's few leading roles.
 Among the actors portraying gods, "Crash" Corrigan appears as Apollo (credited as Raymond Benard).
 Pat DiCicco made his only known screen appearance as Perseus (credited as Pat De Cicco); DiCicco was better known as a powerful Hollywood agent and for his brief, troubled marriage to Thelma Todd.

 Filming took place between August 13 and October 15, 1934.

 Lowell Sherman became ill while shooting Night Life of the Gods and it would be his last finished work; he died of double-pneumonia in December 1934, just days into directing Becky Sharp.

 Release

-The film was released nationally March 11, 1935.
+The film was released nationally on March 11, 1935.
 In general it received mixed reviews, some critics finding it funny in parts but drawing an unfavorable comparison to the popular novel.
 New York Times critic Andre Sennwald found it only "moderately entertaining", but noted that the production was at a disadvantage because of the "current cinema morality".
-Other critics observed that fans of farcical comedy would be entertained, such as Photoplay's brief review that commented, "If you are the type who has tried to take a cow home in an elevator ... this is your picture."
+Other critics observed that fans of farcical comedy would be entertained, such as Photoplay's brief review that commented: "If you are the type who has tried to take a cow home in an elevator... this is your picture".